nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   * At most 1 of each field can be edited at a time.(excluding CLIENT_TYPE)
 * Existing values will be updated to the input values.
 * When editing client types, the existing client types of the person will be removed i.e adding of client type is not cumulative.
-* You can remove all the contact’s client types by typing `c/` without specifying any client types after it.

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.